Burson v. Freeman: Supreme Court

-State Attorney General Charles Burson petitioned the United States Supreme Court for writ of certiorari, asking the question if the Tennessee 100-ft radius statute violated the First Amendment.
-The Court granted to hear the case, with oral arguments hear on October 8, 1991.
+State Attorney General Charles Burson petitioned the United States Supreme Court for writ of certiorari, asking whether the Tennessee 100-ft radius statute violated the First Amendment.
+The Court agreed to hear the case and heard oral arguments on October 8, 1991.
 The case was heard before Justice Clarence Thomas was formally appointed to the Supreme Court, and he did not participate in the subsequent decisions.

-The Court issued its decision on May 26, 1992, ruling in a 5-3 vote, that the Tennessee 100-ft statute did not violate the First Amendment, reversing the lower court's judgement.
+The Court issued its decision on May 26, 1992, ruling by a 5–3 vote that the Tennessee 100-ft statute did not violate the First Amendment, reversing the lower court's judgement.
 The majority opinion was written by Justice Harry Blackmun, and joined by Justices William Rehnquist, Byron White and Anthony Kennedy.
 Blackmun wrote in his opinion that "We simply do not view the question whether the 100-foot boundary line could be somewhat tighter as a question of constitutional dimension...The state of Tennessee has decided that these last 15 seconds before its citizens enter the polling place should be their own, as free from interference as possible.
 We do not find that this is an unconstitutional choice."
-Justice Antonin Scalia also concurred in a separate decision, though argued that Tennessee would not need a compelling reason to issue a "viewpoint-neutral" restriction on free speech.
+Justice Antonin Scalia concurred in a separate opinion, arguing that Tennessee would not need a compelling reason to issue a "viewpoint-neutral" restriction on free speech.

 Justice John Paul Stevens wrote the dissent, joined by Justices Sandra Day O'Connor and David H. Souter.
 Stevens believed that the state had not shown a compelling reason to restrict free speech in the 100-ft radius.

 Impact

 The Court's decision in Burson would later be referenced in a 2018 Supreme Court case, Minnesota Voters Alliance v.
-Mansky (Docket 16-1435).
+Mansky (Docket 16–1435).
 In Minnesota Voters Alliance (MVA), the Court was presented with a challenge to a Minnesota law that restricted voters from wearing items of clothing with "political" messages.
 The law was challenged as unconstitutionally violating free speech rights.
 The lower courts had used the Court's decision in Burson to assert the Minnesota law was similarly valid.
-The Court instead ruled 7-2 that unlike Burson, which set narrow bounds on what the state could restrict around polling places (specifically, political campaigning speech), the Minnesota laws was too vague on what was allowed or not, and reversed the decision of lower courts.
+The Court instead ruled 7-2 that unlike Burson, which set narrow bounds on what the state could restrict around polling places (specifically, political campaigning speech), the Minnesota law was too vague on what was allowed or not, and reversed the decision of lower courts.